 Sensory Biology of Coral Reef Fishes – Coral reef fishes live in well-lit waters and are generally considered to be visually-oriented.
 However, the diversity of sensory systems possessed by fishes and our appreciation of sensory integration in fishes demands that we ask fundamental questions about the non-visual senses and their roles in diverse behaviors.

-- The Laterophysic Connection of Butterflyfishes and Implications for Communication and Social Behavior – A diversity of teleost fishes have convergently evolved associations of the swim bladder with the inner ear (otophysic connections) that enhance the reception of sound.
-We have described the comparative anatomy, development, and systematic significance of a unique swim bladder-lateral line linkage in butterflyfishes in the genus Chaetodon, the laterophysic connection, which has been shown to enhance sensitivity to acoustic stimuli in the context of critical behaviors, including territoriality and monogamous social systems in the field.
-Tricas and Webb (2016) reviewed their work on the morphology of the laterophysic connection, and on sound production and sound reception in butterflyfishes.
+- The Laterophysic Connection of Butterflyfishes and Implications for Communication and Social Behavior – Many groups of teleost fishes have convergently evolved associations of the swim bladder with the inner ear (otophysic connections) that enhance the reception of sound.
+We described the comparative anatomy, development, and systematic significance of a unique swim bladder-lateral line linkage in butterflyfishes (Chaetodon), the laterophysic connection.
+The presence of anterior swim bladder extensions associated with the laterophysic connection were shown to enhance sensitivity to acoustic stimuli in the context of critical behaviors, including territoriality and social behavior in the field.
+Tricas and Webb (2016) reviewed their work on the morphology of the laterophysic connection, sound reception and sound production in butterflyfishes.
 Funded by NSF grants IBN 9603896 and IBN 0132607 to JFW.
-See: Butterflyfish Projectpage.
+See: Butterflyfish Project page.

-Lateral Line Development in Elasmobranch Fishes – We are studying the development of the lateral line canal system in the little skate, Leucoraja erinacea.
+Lateral Line Development in Elasmobranch Fishes (on hold) – We are studying the development of the lateral line canal system in the little skate, Leucoraja erinacea.
 In contrast to the bony fishes, the cranial lateral line canals in elasmobranch fishes are not associated bone, but are contained in the soft tissue of the dermis surrounding the elements that compose the cartilaginous skull of these fishes.
 Furthermore, the pattern of development of the lateral line system in elasmobranchs contrasts with that in bony fishes in fundamental ways.
 The study of this contrast will shed light on how lateral line development evolved with the divergence of the cartilaginous (elasmobranch) and bony fishes hundreds of millions of years ago.
-This work has been carried out at the Marine Biological Laboratory (Woods Hole) in collaboration with Dr. Andrew Gillis (Cambridge University, UK).
+Preliminary work was carried out at the Marine Biological Laboratory (Woods Hole) in collaboration with Dr. Andrew Gillis (Cambridge University, UK).
 Funded by a Laura and Arthur Colwin Endowed Summer Research Fellowship at the MBL and the University of Rhode Island.
 See Skate Project page.